sandynayak989/customer-product-purchase-classification/README.md

 # Customer Product Purchase Classification
 Data science project for customer purchase prediction using feature engineering and machine learning models (Random Forest, XGBoost, Logistic Regression).
+`Check ProjectReport for a detailed report of the project`
 ## Features
 - Data preprocessing and feature engineering
 - Model training and evaluation